NVIDIA/cccl/README.md

 Portions of this section were inspired by [Abseil's Compatibility Guidelines](https://abseil.io/about/compatibility).

 ## Deprecation Policy

-We will do our best to notify users prior to making any breaking changes to the public API, ABI, or modifying the platforms and compilers we support.
+We will do our best to notify users prior to making any breaking changes to the public API, ABI, or modifying the supported platforms and compilers.

 As appropriate, deprecations will come in the form of programmatic warnings which can be disabled.